rezual/nge_2_re/README.md

 	- [x] Decompressing
 		- See game_data/zipped.py
 	- [ ] Compressing
-		- Skipping.
-It's unnecessary since we can load modified decompressed files into the game.
+		- TODO.
 - Figure out the game's picture format.
 	- Exporting
 		- [ ] 90% done, some bugs remain
-			- See game_data/hgpt.py
+			- See game_data/hgpt_new.py
 	- Importing
-		- [ ] TODO
+		- [ ] 90% done, some bugs remain.
 - Write a script to re-calculate text pointers so any translated text that can't fit in memory is moved elsewhere
 	- [ ] TODO
 - Figure out format of /USRDIR/game/imtext.bin - where most of the game dialog is stored